Finance and Operational Info

 Effective July 1, 2019, the advancement gift fee applies as follows:

 - 7% on all gifts up to $2 million.

 - For gifts greater than $2 million, the advancement gift fee will apply only to the first $2 million of the total gift.
 The maximum amount of the advancement gift fee assessed on a single gift shall not exceed $140,000.

 The advancement gift fee will not be assessed on gifts made pursuant to the Delta State University Alumni Association membership or affinity programs.
 This fee will not apply for a private foundation that has a written policy stating it will not pay gift fees.
 This fee will not be applied to non-cash gifts (in-kind, service, real estate) that will not or cannot be sold.
 This fee will not be assessed on such other gifts as the Executive Committee of the Board shall approve upon the recommendation of the Foundation’s Executive Director.
 Such exemptions and partial exemptions shall be granted in only the rarest of circumstances and only where there is substantial potential for developing a long term funding relationship with the donor and the gift’s designated use is compatible with the University’s organizational priorities.

 Endowment Management Fee

-Effective July 1, 2019, a 2% management fee based on the endowment’s fair market value will continue to be assessed by the Foundation to each endowed fund on June 30 of every year except endowments will not be assessed the 2% management fee in the fiscal year of establishment (but will be assessed the management fee each fiscal year thereafter).
+Effective July 1, 2021, a 2% management fee based on the endowment’s fair market value will continue to be assessed by the Foundation to each endowed fund on June 30 of every year.
+This would include all endowment funds regardless of the year it was created.
+All endowment fund gifts made to create an endowment and add to an existing endowment would NOT be subject to gift fees.
+Instead, the endowment fund would only pay the 2% management fee on June 30 of each year.

 Periodic Review of Fees